brainiak/rtcloud-projects/mindeye/README.md

     * The local copy that you update (`config/config.json`) will be automatically ignored by git (due to [.gitignore](.gitignore)).
 It is good practice to not track user-specific file paths with version control, since each user will have different file systems.

 ## Get started!
+We provide three guides, described below.
+The first two are quickstart guides which focus on specific code snippets for you to run and are intended to simplify the setup process.
+The third document is a procedural guide that provides an overview of the different components of the experiment.

+If you just want to perform analysis on existing data, the first guide should suffice.
+If you are aiming to run your own real-time MindEye experiment, you should plan on building up to the third guide.
+We strongly recommend completing these in order.
-1. [`docs/quickstart_simulation.md`](docs/quickstart_simulation.md) to run a simulated real-time MindEye analysis on a GPU using pre-collected data from Princeton, without RT-Cloud dependency.
+1. [docs/quickstart_simulation.md](docs/quickstart_simulation.md) to run a simulated real-time MindEye analysis on a GPU using pre-collected data from Princeton, without RT-Cloud dependency.
 Start here if you're new!
-2. [`docs/quickstart_realtime.md`](docs/quickstart_realtime.md) to use full RT-Cloud functionality with MindEye, including streaming pre-collected data from Princeton in real-time and analyzing the data as it comes in.
+2. [docs/quickstart_realtime.md](docs/quickstart_realtime.md) to use full RT-Cloud functionality with MindEye, including streaming pre-collected data from Princeton in real-time and analyzing the data as it comes in.
 Use this to prepare to run your own real-time scan.
-3. [`docs/experiment_guide.md`](docs/experiment_guide.md) for instructions on how to run a real-time MindEye experiment on a new participant at your MRI facility.
+3. [docs/experiment_guide.md](docs/experiment_guide.md) for instructions on how to run a real-time MindEye experiment on a new participant at your MRI facility.

-## Important Repositories
+## Running your own real-time scan
 If you are planning to run your own real-time MindEye scans, here are additional repositories you may find useful.
-More information can be found in [`docs/experiment_guide.md`](docs/experiment_guide.md).
+See [docs/experiment_guide.md](docs/experiment_guide.md) for an overview of all the components that go into preparing for and running the real-time scan.
 1. [`mindeye_task`](https://github.com/PrincetonCompMemLab/mindeye_task): contains all materials required to run NSD-like tasks with PsychoPy
 2. [`mindeye_preproc`](https://github.com/PrincetonCompMemLab/mindeye_preproc): contains scripts for offline data preprocessing in preparation for the real-time a real-time session
 3. [`mindeye_offline`](https://github.com/PrincetonCompMemLab/mindeye_offline): contains materials to fine-tune MindEye on offline preprocessed data in preparation for the real-time session